 |Zircon Low Grade Shipped*||tonnes||3,287||-|

 *Zircon low grade tonnes contained in concentrate equivalent to 70-80% of the value of primary zircon.

-Ore mined decreased by 5% from 3.02 to 2.88 million tonnes and the mined grade declined, as expected, from 8.2 to 7.0% as mining proceeded around the north-western fringes of the Central Dune orebody.
+Ore mined fell by 35% from 2.88 to 1.88 million tonnes as the mine and wet concentrator plant were shut down during the entire month of March to complete final equipment installation and piping tie-ins to integrate the Kwale Phase 2 upgrade.
+The average mined grade declined, as expected, from 7.6 to 6.9% as mining continued around the north-western fringes of the Central Dune orebody.

-The tailings storage facility (“TSF”) sand wall stacking, lining and slimes deposition continued according to plan, with the final wall lift in progress.
-Once this lift is complete, sand stacking will move to the mined-out area of the Central Dune representing the start of rehabilitation in this section.
-Rehabilitation of the TSF outer wall continued with good vegetation results achieved so far.
+The tailings storage facility (“TSF”) sand wall stacking, lining and slimes deposition continued as planned, with the final wall lift now nearing completion.
+Sand stacking in the mined-out area of the Central Dune commenced, representing the start of rehabilitation in this section.
+Rehabilitation of the TSF outer wall continued with good vegetation coverage achieved.

-Ilmenite production, at a recovery of 100%, was 119,209 tonnes, again very similar to that achieved in the prior quarter.
+Ilmenite production, at a recovery of 101%, similarly affected by the MSP shutdown, was 111,630 tonnes, 6% below that of the prior quarter.

-Bulk loading operations at the Likoni Port facility continued to run smoothly, dispatching more than 142,000 tonnes of ilmenite and rutile during the quarter.
+Bulk loading operations at the Likoni Port facility ran smoothly, dispatching 162,000 tonnes of ilmenite and rutile during the quarter.
 Containerised shipments of rutile and zircon through the Port of Mombasa continued according to plan.

 Kwale Phase 2 Project (“KP2”)